nrp317/BridgeCrossingProblem/README.md

       Repeat the following steps until N has 2 or 3 elements left

-          1. Let F1 and F2 denote the times taken by the fastest 2 persons in the set.
+          1. Let F1 and F2 denote the times taken by the fastest 2 persons in the set (F2 being higher).
              Let the 2 fastest persons initially cross the bridge.
 So time taken = F2.

           2. Let the faster one of the two return back at the other end.
 So time taken = F1

-          3. Let the 2 slowest persons amongst the ones remaining on the left hand side of the bridge, cross the bridge.
+          3. Let the 2 slowest persons, amongst the ones remaining on the left hand side of the bridge, cross the bridge.
              Let their times be S1 and S2 respectively (S2 being higher).
 So time taken = S2

-          4. Now let person with time F2 return back with the torch to left side of bridge .
+          4. Now let person with time F2 return back to left side of bridge .
 Time takem = F2

           5. Add all times (T = F2 + F1 + S2 + F2) and increment minimum_time by T. minimum_time  = minimum_time + T